muuuuminn/muuuuminn-blog/README.md

-# muuuuminn blog is personal markdown blog.
+# muuuuminn blog is a personal markdown blog.

 ## Tech stack